gdcc/dataverse-recipes/python/create-croissant-client-side/README.md

 Please note that pyDataverse creates a Croissant file that is somewhat [different](https://github.com/gdcc/exporter-croissant#differences-from-pydataverse) than the one generated server-side by Dataverse.
 Hopefully it will be close enough for your needs.

+Also note that the dataset must be published for this script to work.

 ```
 python3 -m venv venv
 source venv/bin/activate